clintonjthompson/beautiful-jekyll/_posts/2018-12-07-Stack-Frequencies.md

 tags: [R, function, frequencies]
 ---

 I recently sought to embed a table in a graph with the frequency of occurence of certain characteristics.
-In order to do this I needed to extract said frequencies, stack them (`rbind`), then designate as a `data.frame`.
+In order to do this I needed to extract said frequencies then stack them (`rbind`) into a single `data.frame`.
 Using the `mtcars` data as example, this is how I did it.

 ```R
 head(mtcars)